csutorasa/gombok/README.md

 ## How to install

 Install go version 1.13 or newer.

-You can use a newer version if you switch to 1.16 or newer.
+You can upgrade to 1.16 or newer [here](https://github.com/csutorasa/gombok/tree/1.16).
-You can use generics if you switch to the 1.18 or newer version [here](https://github.com/csutorasa/gombok).
+You can upgrade to 1.18 or newer and use generics [here](https://github.com/csutorasa/gombok).

 Install the generator with the following command: